Entering into a consignment agreement

 What are the financial risks?

 Sometimes a seller cannot sell all of your products.
-Magazines in a newsagent are a good example.
-With a consignment agreement, the product owner/supplier carries the financial risk.
+With a consignment agreement, you as the owner of the product carries the financial risk.
 The seller only pays you the money from a sale, minus the consignment percentage.

 Who is liable?

-In a consignment agreement, the seller is an intermediary.
-The purchase contract is between the product owner and the buyer.
-And so, the product owner is liable if there is a problem with the product.
-For example, if a new car is sold with a fault, the showroom that sells the car is not liable.
+In a consignment agreement, you agree on who is liable for what.
+For example, if damage occurs to the product while it is in the shop.
+Note: as owner of the product, you remain liable if there is a problem with the product.
+For example, if a new car is sold with some damage, the showroom that sells the car is not liable.
 The buyer always has to be informed who they are buying the product from.

 Consignment and international business